ekapus/contentimport/README.txt

 For Entity Reference field(Taxonomy) - put the data as Vocabulary: term1, term2
 	If the Vocabulary or Term is not exists it will create automatically.
+	Eg: fruits:apple:orange

 For Entity Reference field(Users) - put the user's email address
 	comma separated
 	If the User is not exists it will create automatically.
+	Eg: user1@d8.com,user2@d8.com

+For Entity Reference field(Content) - put the title of the node
+	colon separated
+	Eg: title1:title2:title3

-For Boolean field - Put On/Yes to check the field and Off/No to uncheck the
+For Boolean field - Put On/on/Yes/yes to check the field and Off/No to uncheck the
 	field.

 For Date field - Put the data in m/d/Y h:m:i format